kaltenbrau/SuddenVFOv1.2/README.md

     - Allow a different default frequency and band for each VFO
     - RIT display simplified.
 I found the full frequency display cluttered.
 Now RIT is displayed merely as a +- offset from main frequency and sisplayed in Hz.
+    - Vers.
+1.3 July 2022 fixed a bug, whereby the simplified RIT display affected the RX output clock.
+Now fixed in this version.

     - All sections of code added or amended by G4USI are commented with a series of +++++++++++++++++++++++++++